ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Requires a kernel (computational engine) to execute code e.g. Python or R
 - Runs and stores the code and output, with markdown notes
 - Is an editable document with input and output cells
 ---
+@title[Postscript]
+#### Postscript

+A notebook is a terrific way of keeping a record of research, research data processing and techniques, that enables research to be repeated, duplicated, tested, and shared.

+---
 @title[Hands On]